PixelPoncho/SENG401/README.md

 - Can edit:
 	- Book and Authors table
 	- Includes deleting records in this table
-- Assign/change roles of users
+- Assign/change roles of users -- working on